Activiti/activiti-cloud-examples/kubernetes/kubectl/README.md

 To find entrypoint IP look at the dashboard IP or do 'minikube service entrypoint'.
 Use this IP and port 30080 in Postman and demo-ui-client for all gateway URLs (i.e. all but SSO).

 To use AWS cluster skip steps 1-4 and instead update the infrastructure.yml file, search for 'minikube' to find sections to modify (instructions in file).
+On AWS you should see external endpoints on the 'Services' page.
+If you don't have an external endpoints column it's likely you didn't update the yml files to use LoadBalancer before deploy.
+You should be able to ping to get the IP of the IDM.
+You'll need the gateway entrypoint for use in postman.

 The IP from the minikube service entrypoint should be added in the etc/hosts file as mapped to activiti-cloud-sso-idm-kub.